lupyuen/lupyuen.github.io/src/ci.md

 - __macOS and Windows__ (msys2)

+Each of the above 24 jobs will run for __30 minutes to 2 hours__.
+After 2 hours, we'll know for sure whether our Modified Code will break any NuttX Build!

-TODO: each with its own Runner, lasting 30-90 mins per job
+TODO: each with its own Runner, lasting 30-120 mins per job

 TODO: On some days we're hitting a max of ???
 Full-Time Runners.
 And [__they ain't cheap__](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-standard-runners)!

 TODO: Switch to Self-Hosted Runners

+TODO: Isn't this a little excessive?
+But we don't know which platforms are impacted!

 # One Thousand Build Targets

 TODO: The 24 CI Jobs above will recompile 1,594 Build Targets from scratch.
 Here's the [complete list of Build Targets](https://docs.google.com/spreadsheets/d/1OdBxe30Sw3yhH0PyZtgmefelOL56fA6p26vMgHV0MRY/edit?gid=0#gid=0)